Monopole magnetohydrodynamics on a plane: Magnetosonic waves and dynamo instability: MHD with monopoles

 where $\rho_m$ is the density of magnetic monopoles, ${\bm B}_m$ is the magnetic field experienced by the monopoles, $E_m$ is the pseudo-scalar electric field experienced by the magnetic monopoles, ${\bm J}_m$ is the current density due to the motion of monopoles, $c$ is the speed of light in the emergent two-dimensional gauge field.
 The connection of these coarse-grained variables to microscopic variables is derived in Appendix \eqref{app:A} below.
 Using the expression of Lorentz force from Eq.~\ref{eq:lorentz} we can obtain continuum equations.

-We assume a steady-state behaviour of the current due to magnetic monopoles i.e. $d {\bm J}_m/ dt \rightarrow 0$ which gives us the effective Ohm's law:
+We assume a steady-state behavior of the current due to magnetic monopoles i.e. $d {\bm J}_m/ dt \rightarrow 0$ which gives us the effective Ohm's law:

 where $\rho$ is the mass density, $\chi$ is a parameter characterising the effective conductivity of the monopoles, and ${\bm v}$ is the velocity field of the monopole-fluid.
-The form of ${\bm J}_m$ needs to be considered along with the Maxwell's equation :
+The form of ${\bm J}_m$ needs to be considered along with Maxwell's equations:

 In the above form of Maxwell's equations we have assumed that $\rho_m = 0$, i.e. there is no major charge separation and the system remains neutral at the level of coarse-graining.
 Further,

 which implies that the length scale ($l$) of fluctuations in $E_m$ is small, the dynamics of ${\bm B}_m$ is slow ($t$ is large), and the overall amplitude of fluctuations in ${\bm B}_m$ is smaller than the amplitude of fluctuations in $E_m$.
 In these units, $E_m$ and ${\bm B}_m$ have the same dimension and therefore the ratio mentioned in Eq.~\ref{eq:mhd_limit} is dimensionless.